khrona/awesomium-wiki/general-use/working-with-offscreen-web-views.md

 ---

+### Creating an Offscreen Web-View

+You can create an offscreen Web-View via `WebCore::CreateWebView`.
+Here's an example of how to create such a view:

+{% highlight cpp %}
+// Create an offscreen WebView with initial size of 500 x 500 WebView* view = web_core->CreateWebView(500, 500, 0, kWebViewType_Offscreen);
+{% endhighlight %}

 ### Displaying the Surface
 It is your responsibility to display offscreen WebViews and pass it input within your application.
 Each WebView has an abstract Surface that you can retrieve via WebView::surface (this instance is owned by the WebView, you shouldn't destroy it):